meskio/Zones/README.md

 2) Import as an Android project in your IDE of choice.

-3) Download ActionBarSherlock and add it as a library project dependancy for ZoneGuard.
+3) Download ActionBarSherlock and add it as a library project dependancy for Zones.

-4) Download Google Play Services and add it as a library project dependancy for ZoneGuard.
+4) Download Google Play Services and add it as a library project dependancy for Zones.

 5) Replace the Google Maps API key inside AndroidManifest.xml by following [this tutorial](https://developers.google.com/maps/documentation/android/start#the_google_maps_api_key)